User Guide

 Note:

-Empty commands (e.g. whitespace) will display the usage of the
+Empty commands (e.g. whitespace) will display the usage of the help command to redirect new users to the list of commands.

 Tip:

-You may also click on the
+You may also click on the Help Toolbar to access the command summary table.

 Listing all tutors: list